TyLocker/Ty_2025/index.md

 hide: true
 ---

 # Ty Locker's Computer Science Journey.
-R100
 I am taking computer science because I think it is very future-prevalent and could help me in my career later in life.
 I do not know if I will directly pursue computer science but I know it is very helpful in many of the jobs I end up in!

 <!-- Liquid:  statements -->
-{% include nav/home.html %}

 <!--- Concatenation of site URL to frontmatter image  --->
 {% assign sprite_file = site.baseurl | append: page.image %}